 in 100 countries, and is planning to reopen a Cleveland County mine in the next few years.

 president, CEO | Reynolds American

 The New Zealand native has worked for Reynolds’ parent, British American Tobacco, since 1998, including stints in Australia and Hong Kong.
 He moved to the top N.C. post in 2020.
 The Macquarie University graduate oversees about 4,300 employees, down 11% from a year earlier.

 chair, CEO | National Gypsum

-The Harvard MBA has run the privately held wallboard manufacturer since 1999, four years after his late father-in-law, C.D.
-Spangler Jr., bought it for $1.2 billion.
-Nelson chairs the board of Advocate Health, the parent of Atrium Health.
-He’s also a director at Yum!
-Brands and Bechtel.
+The Harvard MBA graduate has run the wallboard manufacturer since 1999.
+The business had been acquired four years earlier by his late father-in-law, Charlotte investor C.D.
+Spangler Jr. A former member of the Federal Reserve Bank of Richmond’s board, Nelson also serves as board chair of Advocate Health, the parent of Atrium Health, and is a director at Yum!
+Brands, Bechtel and Milliken.

 chair, CEO | Martin Marietta Materials